Reed-CompBio/spras/docs/tutorial/basic.rst

 - one algorithm
 - three different preset combos
 - have them make the configuration file?
-- provide a template to use?
+    - no preset it and provide it
+- provide a config template to use?
+YES but mostly prefilled out. leave one or two combos commented out that a user can rerun or provide examples in the tutorial itself that a user can copy and paste
+    - provide different ways parameters can be updated? list vs single int or str for now (show the other ways in the hard/in future stuff)

 Step : Understanding the Outputs / Visulizing the Outputs